pdgonzalez872/dataloader/guides/starting_out.md

 ### Other Pagination Approaches

-While `limit` and `offset` cover most use cases, there are alternatives:
+While `limit` and `offset` cover most use cases, other approaches exist:

-**Cursor-Based Pagination:** Instead of using offset, you can use cursors (based on ID or timestamp) with `limit`.
-This is faster for deep pagination (offset 10000 is slow, cursors stay fast) and better for infinite scroll.
-Commonly used in GraphQL Relay APIs.

-**Window Functions:** For per-parent limits with efficient batching, use SQL `ROW_NUMBER()` in a custom `run_batch/5` function.

-See the Dataloader Ecto documentation for advanced pagination techniques.
+- **Cursor-Based Pagination** - Uses cursors instead of offsets
+- **Window Functions** - SQL techniques for efficient per-parent limits

 ---